Gwanom/project1-ers-Gwanom/README.md

 if the resource is not found, return 404

 **POST:**
-if new resource is successfully created, return 201 if invalid data in request, return 400
+if new resource is successfully created, return 201 and the new resource if invalid data in request, return 400

-**DELETE:**
+**PUT:**
-if resource is successfully deleted, return 204 if resource doesn’t exist, return 422
+if a resource is updated, return 200 and the updated resource if the resource isn't found, return 422